uZer/uZer/README.md

 Hi,

-I'm a french SRE / DevOps / CloudOps / System Engineer / Architect, former Network Engineer, working in the infrastructure team of [Radio France](https://radiofrance.fr) called "Fondation".
+I'm a French SRE / DevOps / CloudOps / System Engineer / Architect, former Network Engineer, working in the infrastructure team of [Radio France](https://radiofrance.fr) called "Fondation".
 We are hosting the websites and building the [streaming